mister-simon/multi-forge/README.md

 	function joinedLobby(details){
 		// Store details
 		lobbyDetails = details;

+		// Add a little flag to check when the game has been updated lobbyDetails.gameState.updated = true;

 		// Reset the entity counter when you join.
 		// You'll need this later.